wifi96h/WhereMyTunnels/README.md

 # WhereMyTunnels
-A bash script that checks for ssh connections, tunnels, and master sockets
+A bash script that checks for ssh connections, tunnels, and master sockets on linux

 To run this as a separate monitor run:
 ```